U.S. flag

 Use it or lose it

 If your ACP service is free, you must use it at least once every 30 days to maintain your service.
-If you don’t, you will get a 15-day notice from your internet company to use it or it will get turned off and you will need to reapply for the ACP.
+If you don’t, you will get a 15-day notice from your internet company to use it or it will get turned off.
+Because the Affordable Connectivity Program stopped accepting applications and enrollments on February 7, you will not be able to reapply for the ACP.

 Be honest on your application and forms